Chewy Chewy: Background and composition

-The song is among Ohio Express' three signature songs, as well as one of bubblegum music's most notable staples.
+It is among Ohio Express' three signature songs, as well as one of bubblegum music's most notable staples.

+The instrumental pause at the song's midway point is very evocative of the opening notes of 'Then He Kissed Me' by The Crystals.

 Chart performance and reception

-Billboard called it an "infectious, happy rhythm novelty in the vein of 'Yummy Yummy Yummy'", Cashbox called it a "slightly slower tongue-in-cheek rock offering that keeps in line with their bubblegum policy," and Record World called it a "cute bubble gum stick."
+Billboard called it an "infectious, happy rhythm novelty in the vein of 'Yummy Yummy Yummy'", Cashbox called it a "slightly slower tongue-in-cheek rock offering that keeps in line with their bubblegum policy", and Record World called it a "cute bubble gum stick".

 The song debuted at number one on the Bubbling Under Hot 100 chart for the week of October 12, 1968, before entering the Billboard Hot 100 at number 72, going on to peak at number 15, and spending a total of 13 weeks on the chart.
 It also charted in Canada, Australia and the Philippines.

 Clips of the song were used in the top 40 hit "Moonflight" by Vic Venus in 1969.
 It has also been covered by James Last later that year, and by The Vindictives in 1994.